fteng1/locshare/README.md

 * List of possible locations to post uses Google Maps SDK to suggest places of interest
 * Posts are stored in a database and thus saved between logins
 * Zoom in and out of the map using pinch gestures
+* Users can like and comment on other users' posts
 * Animations and UI implementation

 **Optional Nice-to-have Stories**

 * Users can either make public posts or private posts (only to friends)
-* Users can favorite and comment/reply to other users' posts
 * Ability to add locations not in Google Maps SDK
 * Ability to filter posts on map feed by date or location
 * Browse public posts at a given location